Open Tools NetLens

 Reporting

 • CSV export.
-UTF-8 with BOM, RFC-4180 escaped, opens cleanly in Excel.
+UTF-8 with BOM, RFC-4180 escaped, with a formula-injection guard; opens cleanly in spreadsheets.

 Operations